How to learn to be a psychic medium

 Jane is also a medium, and soon into our relationship we were experiencing many strange phenomena.
 Perhaps it was something to do with the conjoining of our spiritual powers or the energies of the places we chose to visit during our courting, which included Spiritualist churches, séance rooms, and a memorable, mind-boggling encounter with the Dalai Lama.
 Our auras were most certainly primed with spiritual energy and we both knew that this period of our lives was especially important—a turning point when synchronicity happens and events take unexpected and strange turns.

 The president of our local Spiritualist church, where Jane and I had met during one of my public demonstrations of mediumship, had arranged for us to exorcise poltergeist activity causing trouble on a converted fishing boat.
 It was moored on the river Hamble in Hampshire, England, close to the ancient site where King Henry VIII once built his navy vessels from the oaks of the New Forest.
 Anticipating the following night’s plan to cross the dark river and board this strange ghost ship, we tried to relax and get some sleep at about 11:00 p.m.
-Suddenly we were startled bolt upright by an explosion of blinding light in the center of the room.
+Suddenly we were startled bolt upright by an explosion of blinding light in the centre of the room.
 “My God!
 What’s happening?”
-Jane called out, as the light proceeded to fold in on itself and hover in a luminous ball, then expand to form a circle of light in the center of the room.
+Jane called out, as the light proceeded to fold in on itself and hover in a luminous ball, then expand to form a circle of light in the centre of the room.
 The circle was about four feet across and at eye level.

 We stared, like startled animals caught in a car’s headlights.
 My immediate thought was that it was lightning—perhaps even ball lightning—but we were indoors and it was a clear evening with no threat of thunderstorms.
 Yet the room certainly had an electric atmosphere; I could feel the hairs on my arms standing on end.